fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-28-1.png" style="display: block; margin: auto;" /><img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-28-2.png" style="display: block; margin: auto;" />

-<br/> Another predictor worth mentioning is **GDP_log**.
-Now, this
-predictor is not significant (using a commonly used p-value cut-off 0.05) in the model.
+Another predictor worth mentioning is **GDP_log**.
+Now, this predictor is not significant in the model (using a commonly used p-value cutoff of
+$0.05$).
 The confidence interval for the estimated effect is a bit too large.
-However, its point estimate is positive, as one would expect; more economically developed countries tend to have higher life expectancy. <br/>
+However, its point estimate is positive, as one would expect;
+more economically developed countries tend to have higher life expectancy. <br/>

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-29-1.png" style="display: block; margin: auto;" />

-<br/> Another highly significant predictor in the model is the number of
+Another highly significant predictor in the model is the number of **HIV** incidents.
-**HIV** incidents.
 The importance of this effect is again to be expected.
-For example, the UNAIDS report *THE URGENCY OF NOW AIDS AT A CROSSROADS* shows that from successes in the treatment of HIV, life expectancy in Africa increased from 56 to 61 between 2010 and 2024.
-Again, if we visualize the data, the effect of **HIV** is also quite noticeable. <br/>
+For example, the UNAIDS report *THE URGENCY OF NOW AIDS AT A CROSSROADS* (HIV/AIDS et al. 2024) shows that from successes in the treatment of HIV, life expectancy in Africa increased from 56 to 61 between 2010 and 2024.
+Again, if we visualize the data, the effect of **HIV** is also quite noticeable.

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-30-1.png" style="display: block; margin: auto;" />

-<br/> The last predictor we need to mention is the average **BMI** of
-the adult population.
+The last predictor we need to mention is the average **BMI** of the adult population.
 This one is a bit trickier to interpret.
 If we simply visualize the data, we could argue that **Life_expectancy** actually increases slightly with **BMI**. <br/>

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-31-1.png" style="display: block; margin: auto;" />

-<br/> However, more economically developed countries tend to have higher
+However, more economically developed countries tend to have higher average **BMI**.
-average **BMI**.
 Actually, if we plot **BMI** vs **Life_expectancy** for developed countries, this negative effect for large average **BMI** is hinted at (that low **BMI** and high **Life_expectancy** country is